Moyacaca/TSRI_Air-Quality-Prediction/README.md

 Executing on the linux or Unix system will be better.
 However, it is also possible to execute on Windows system.
-Download BASH and tensorflow for windows might be fine to execute it too!
+Download BASH and tensorflow for windows might be fine to do it!

 ****